 She huffed.
 “You’re going to be a stubborn old stick-in-the-mud about this, aren’t you?”

 “Fine.
 We can make a trip after dinner.”
 She turned but then stopped, eying the jewels speculatively.
 “Though if we’re giving them back, we should get some use out of them first.”

 “What can you use them for besides playing dress-up and—”

 She grabbed a handful and scattered them across the bed, where they lay gleaming like stars in a silky night sky.
 Then, slowly and deliberately, she crawled onto the bed and draped herself across the glittering treasures, not breaking eye contact with him for a single second.

 “We’ll have to be quick,” she said.
 “Our reservation’s at seven.”

 Hey, super readers!
 This one’s for all you White Knight & Black Valentine fans.
 I’ve had this scene in my head forever but never managed to work it into a novel.
 Also, I feel guilty about ruining Dave and Val’s vacation in Kill Them All and wanted to give them a getaway where nobody shoots a rocket launcher at them.

-If you don’t want to miss any future shorts like this, make sure you press the button to the left (or at the top if you’re a mobile user) to follow my blog by email.
+If you don’t want to miss any future shorts like this, make sure you enter your email in the space to the left (or in the menu options if you’re a mobile user) to follow my blog by email.